Hiking Grand Teton: Jenny Lake Loop

 GETTING TO JENNY LAKE

 The Jenny Lake Trail is located along the scenic 20 mile Teton Park Road.
 There are two main parking areas for the Jenny Lake Loop Trail, the Jenny Lake Visitor Center and the String Lake Trailhead parking lot.
 Both parking lots can fill up quickly so if you can, arrive early to secure a parking spot.
-We parked at String Lake because we went kayaking after the hike.

 See our Complete Guide to Grand Teton National Park for details on the parks entrance fees, pet policy, & amenities.